Humanitarian crisis in Ukraine and neighbouring countries

 EMERGENCY RELIEF

-With the Ukrainian Red Cross and other Red Cross partners, the ICRC is providing emergency assistance to people living in armed conflict zones or those displaced by the fighting.
-This includes food for over 800,000 people and hygiene items, kitchen sets, household appliances, mattresses, blankets and other essential supplies to over 300,000 internally displaced people.
-More than 200,000 people received cash assistance to help them cover emergency expenses.
+With the Ukrainian Red Cross and other Red Cross partners, the ICRC is providing emergency assistance to people living in conflict zones or those displaced by the fighting.
+This includes food, hygiene items, kitchen sets, household appliances, for over 894,000 internally displaced people.
+More than 346,000 people received cash assistance to help them cover emergency expenses.
 In Moldova, the ICRC, together with the Red Cross Society of the Republic of Moldova, delivered food parcels and hygiene kits to 5,000 families, while another 600 families received cash assistance in the Transnistria region.

 Today I visited Nova Buda, a village in Ukraine where half the homes have been damaged or destroyed.
 I met people who've lost their homes homes to violence which leaves physical, emotional and mental scars.